MathildeJ/Fantasy_Bakes/README.md

 <a name="session"></a>
 #### Session behaviour

-We have quickly and easily integrated Surfly in such a way that suits our needs, but there are other use cases that we still haven't covered.
-In particular, when a client places an order during a session, we do not want the agent to be able to see their payment details or to click the 'Order' button for them.
+We have quickly integrated Surfly in such a way that suits our needs, but there are other use cases that we still haven't covered.
+In particular, when a client places an order during a session, we don't want the agent to be able to see their payment details or to click the 'Order' button for them.
-This can be easily achieved by using some of the built-in options provided with Surfly.
+You can do this by using some of the built-in options provided with Surfly.

-To enable field masking (the follower will not see the leader's input), we can simply add the 'surfly_private' attribute to fields containing sensitive information:
+To enable field masking (the follower will not see the leader's input), add the 'surfly_private' attribute to fields containing sensitive information:
 ``` javascript
 <span>Card Number</span>
 <input type="text" size="20" data-stripe="number" surfly_private>
 ```
-In our [example](https://github.com/MathildeJ/Cake_shop_example/commit/95b14099960bde13c0aa4b76b55e7812cec19613), we will use field masking on the three last fields of our order form as they contain information about the client's card.
+In our example, we will use field masking on the last three fields of our order form as they contain information about the client's card.
 As can be seen in the image, the agent only see crosses instead of the leader's input:

 ![field masking](https://github.com/MathildeJ/Fantasy_Bakes/blob/master/static/s8.png)

 As for the 'Order' button, we can easily add an eventListener in order to catch the 'surflycontrolchange' event which is fired every time the control is switched within a Surfly session.
-Then, we check whether or not the leader is in control and disable the order button if they are not (see the commit [here](https://github.com/MathildeJ/Cake_shop_example/commit/0c67d3bbaabbefd9b1d2acf752fd487278418a73)).
+Then, we check whether or not the leader is in control and disable the order button if they are not.
 ``` javascript
 <script>
 // when the leader is in control then the 'Order' button is clickable otherwise, it is disabled